discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Use <Skill name="Cold Snap"/> to call your spirit to the corner.
 - When she reaches the side use <Skill name="Sicem"/> and <Skill name="Worldlyimpact"/>.
 - <Skill name="pathofscars"/> to help CC.
-- <Skill name="Whirlingdefense"/> to reflect for omegadps.
+- <Skill name="Whirlingdefense"/> to reflect for omega DPS.
 - <Skill id="43548"/> if she isn't phased yet.

 **Add CC Phase**

 Use [consumables](/guides/consumables) to CC the adds.
 - Make sure you are on longbow for the next phase.
+- Pick up the <Skill id="5516"/> if your <Specialization name="Weaver"/> places one for you.

 **66% and 33%**